ewchiu/react-expense-tracker/README.md

-**Expense Tracker App**
+# Expense Tracker

-An app that tracks expenses and displays some visual graphs I made to get comfortable with React.
+An app where users can add new expenses, track them by month/year, and displays some visual graphs.
+I made this app to get comfortable with React.

 You can add new expenses, filter them by year, and breaks down your monthly spending with graphs all made with React!